 ** It's possible that Phoenix was able to prove that she was [[spoiler:from the country the game is set in]] without revealing to members of the legal system that [[spoiler:she's Apollo's mother]].

 ** After all, "Thalassa Gramarye" is probably not listed as the birth mother of [[spoiler: "Apollo Justice"]], so simply showing that Lamiroir is US/Japanese/Whatever citizen Thalassa Gramarye would be sufficient.
 Besides, he's bending the rules to get her to use the MASON system.
 Hardly the first time that something like this has happened.

 * Case 4-3.
 You prove that the pianist is playing with only one hand by using the video.
 However, Klavier, who would know the sheet music well, says that it would be possible to play the song with only one hand, meaning the part in question does not have to have both hands playing at that part, making it impossible to conclusively say that he pressed the switch at that moment.
 Klavier realizes that the bass clef portion is missing only after the video is presented as evidence, which is illogical since he should have known that it was missing while listening to the playback unless the part pointed out only has the treble clef portion playing.
 Since there apparently is only one hand playing during the part in question, there is no proof that the pianist did press the switch.

 * How was Phoenix allowed to adopt Trucy?
-He had just lost his job (no income), was proven to be an AmoralAttorney (bad role model), and was presumably single (no female role model for a growing girl).
+He had just lost his job (no income), and was proven to be an AmoralAttorney (bad role model).

 * Wait a minute.
 Aside from Klavier, the Gavinners weren't performing during Lamiroir's big number, right?
 So how did none of them [[spoiler:(aside from Daryan)]] hear the gunshots during her performance?
 The song was sedate, and their dressing room was next door!